-1. Properly Train Employees to Manage the Event – Black Friday is a major event, not unlike an NBA game or a hip hop concert.
-There will be crowds, excitement, chaos and risks.
+1. Properly Train Employees to Manage the Event – Black Friday is a significant event, not unlike an NBA game or a hip-hop concert.
+There will be crowds, excitement, chaos, and risks.
 Employees must be trained on what to do in overcrowding situations, crowd pushing, violence and fire.
 A detailed staffing plan is a must so that all employees have specific locations fully staffed during the Black Friday event.
 Additionally, a clear safety plan must be created and rehearsed before the event so that the store is completely prepared for any emergency situations.

 2. Complaint Handling – Consumers will complain on Black Friday.
 Expect this and prepare for it.
 Employees can defuse angry customers by maintaining eye contact with the complaining customers, apologizing regardless of fault, responding with empathy and demonstrating a sense of urgency.
 For help with complaint handling, see my post on How to Completely Restore Customer Confidence After a Service Mishap.

 3. Communication Strategy – Large crowds and extra noise will virtually mute retail PA systems.
 Keep your employees communicating by giving all employees radios during the Black Friday event.
 Communication will be imperative during out-of-stock and emergency situations.